 Rental cycles are a perfect way to get a taste of the charming scenery on offer here, such as the quaint, old-fashioned streets and the grand ocean views.
 Rental cycles are available at the Tourist Information Center outside the entrance to JR Choshi Station, just follow the “Rent-a-Cycle” signs to get there.
 The bikes can also be returned at different locations around the city, so you have the option to take your return trip back to Choshi Station by train.
 These bikes also come equipped with electric assistance mechanisms, allowing you to cruise and enjoy the scenery without having to exert too much effort.
 For information about rental bike availability, fees, and drop-off options, please inquire at the Tourist Information Center.

-Located across JR Choshi Station is a monument to the Pacific Cycling Road, a 1,400km route that Before you set out on your ride, stop and pose for a picture with Chiba-kun, Chiba Prefecture’s official mascot, who sits poised on his bike next to the monument From there, you can follow the blue arrows painted on the road to follow the route for yourself.
+Located across JR Choshi Station is a monument to the Pacific Cycling Road, a 1,400km route that runs from Choshi to Wakayama City in western Japan.
+Before you set out on your ride, stop and pose for a picture with Chiba-kun, Chiba Prefecture’s official mascot, who sits poised on his bike next to the monument.
+From there, you can follow the blue arrows painted on the road to follow the route for yourself.

-Choshi City is located where the Tone River, a historically major waterway of the Tokyo-area, empties into the Pacific Ocean.
-Just off the coast, the warm Kuroshio Current from the south meets the cold Oyashio Current from the north, creating a bountiful fishery that has sustained the area economically and has helped feed the greater-Tokyo area for over 400 years.
-Choshi Fishing Port is located along the Tone River’s banks, and is a great place to take in the atmosphere of one of Japan’s most influential fishing harbors.
-From here you can also take in a view of the Choshi-ōhashi Bridge, which measures 1,500 meters in length and spans the Tone River, connecting Chiba Prefecture to its northern neighbor Ibaraki Prefecture.
+Choshi City is located where the Tone River, an historically major waterway, empties into the Pacific Ocean.
+Just off the coast, the warm Kuroshio Current from the south meets the cold Oyashio Current from the north, creating a bountiful fishery that has sustained this area economically and has helped feed Greater Tokyo more broadly for over 400 years.
+Choshi Fishing Port is located along the Tone River’s banks, and the riverside is a great place to take in the atmosphere of one of Japan’s most influential fishing harbors.
+From here you can also view the Choshi-ohashi Bridge, which measures 1,500 meters in length and spans the Tone River, connecting Chiba Prefecture to its northern neighbor Ibaraki Prefecture.

 By making your way back to the cycling route from the riverfront area, you can then begin to explore Choshi’s Pacific coastline.
 After a ride along a seaside park, you’ll find yourself at Cape Inubo, home of the Inubosaki Lighthouse.
 This Western style lighthouse was constructed in 1874 by English architect Richard Henry Brunton, and is ranked on the IALA’s list of 100 lighthouses in the world that are historic and architectural monuments.
 At a height of 31.57 meters, it is the second tallest brick building currently standing in Japan.
 Climb the 99 steps of the corkscrew staircase for a panoramic view of the cape jutting out into the ocean.
 The “INUBOW TERASU TERRACE” market next to the lighthouse is another great place to stop for a meal and pick up some souvenirs.